 • Recording

-• for multitrack recordings with (⭕️ one loop per recording?) and cues
+• for multitrack recordings with loops and cues

 • tracks can be recorded one by one or simultaneously from multiple inputs